kurshidyalavarthi/data-assessment-data-engineer-main/README.md

 ### Part One - ETL Design

-Using the datasets from three fictional companies ATS’ (in `/input`) compose a data pipeline in Python that extracts the data from the three data sources, does a few transformations (described below) and loads the data into a database.
+Using the datasets from three fictional companies ATS’ (in `/input`) the data pipeline in Python extracts the data from the three data sources, does a few transformations and loads the data into a database.

-As mentioned above of the code sits in `src/docker/src/entrypoint.py` with the excerpt pertinent to this exercise depicted below
+Extraction and Transformations applied are depicted below
 ```
 # Pipeline steps
 @pipeline.task()